Paul Martin (illustrator): Background

-The golden age of illustration began in the 1880s.
-Major advancements in printing techniques were then taking place.
-This included breakthroughs in the halftone process.
-It made the printing of images for commercial purposes more economical, feasible and realistic.
-The singular process of wood engraving (strenuous and time-consuming) was replaced with photo engraving (higher level).
-Howard Pyle was an artist, writer, teacher and innovator.
-Pyle is often regarded as the "Father of American Illustration."
-Its renowned luminaries included Charles Dana Gibson, J. C. Leyendecker, Maxfield Parrish, Norman Rockwell, and N. C. Wyeth.
+The Golden Age of Illustration began in the 1880s.
+It coincided with major advancements in printing techniques.
+These included breakthroughs in the halftone process, which made commercial image printing more economical, feasible, and realistic.
+Consequently, the strenuous, time-consuming process of wood engraving was replaced by the highly accurate photoengraving.
+Howard Pyle—an artist, writer, teacher, and innovator—is often regarded as the "Father of American Illustration."
+Other Golden Age luminaries included Charles Dana Gibson, J. C. Leyendecker, Maxfield Parrish, Norman Rockwell, and N. C. Wyeth.
 However, most illustrators received little recognition.
-Their artwork was perceived as commercially (not creatively) inspired.
-This was in direct contrast to the fine artists.
-Nevertheless, these illustrators communicated and documented the people's aspirations, concerns, customs, humor, ideals, labor, morals & social interests.
+Critics perceived their artwork as commercially driven rather than creatively inspired.
+This directly contrasted with how fine art was viewed.
+Nevertheless, these illustrators communicated and documented people's aspirations, concerns, customs, humor, ideals, labor, morals, and social interests.

-The magazine industry relied heavily on advertising revenue.
-It suffered from the popularity of radio and television (especially the latter).
-These far-reaching mediums were much more appealing to advertisers.
-The specialized magazines fared better.
-They targeted specific (not diverse) audiences and suffered fewer losses in readership and revenue.
-Later came the Internet revolution, which forced numerous periodicals to shut down or go digital for survival.
-Another point is that major advancements in photographic equipment and technology occurred during the 1930s.
-This resulted in the decades-long transition from illustrated to photographic covers.
-But the innovative and captivating artistic version still lingered.
-Graphic design software eventually took over completely.
+Major advancements in photographic equipment and technology occurred during the 1930s.
+This led to a decades-long shift from illustrated to photographic covers, yet those innovative and captivating styles persisted.
+Eventually, graphic design software completely took over.
+Meanwhile, the magazine industry relied heavily on advertising revenue.
+It suffered from the popularity of radio and, particularly, television.
+These far-reaching forms of broadcasting were much more appealing to advertisers.
+Specialized magazines fared better by targeting specific audiences, thereby suffering fewer losses in readership and revenue.
+Ultimately, the internet revolution forced numerous periodicals to either shut down or transition to digital formats.
+These shifts ended the era of hand-drawn covers.